Unmel5/mines-geophysics/README.md

 2. Add files to the repository: git add.
 3. Commit the changes:
-  git commit -m "Initial commit"
+git commit -m "Initial commit with STA/LTA and autoencoder scripts"
-##Testing
-python -m unittest discover -s tests